Here’s the lie that quietly ruins more goals than failure ever does:

 2. Celebrate Small Wins

-Don’t wait until you’ve reached your final goal to celebrate.
+Don’t wait until you’ve reached your final goals to celebrate.
 Acknowledge and reward yourself for hitting milestones along the way.
 Finished the first chapter of your novel?
 Treat yourself to a movie night.
 Lost your first 5 pounds?
 Buy yourself those new workout shoes you’ve been eyeing.

 3. Review and Adjust Regularly